How to Tell if Your Invisalign Trays Fit Correctly

 Invisalign Tracking Issues Due to Patient Non-Compliance

 Another reason your Invisalign might not be tracking is due to non-compliance.
 If you aren’t wearing your trays for the recommended 22 hours per day, they aren’t going to move in the manner we envisioned when we created your treatment plan.
 This doesn’t always show up right away, and can lead to downstream impacts where future sets of aligners don’t track.
-Or, if you ate with your aligners in (a big no-no), you could have warped or damaged your trays, and thus they won’t fit properly.
-Warping and damaging can also happen if you don’t remove your aligners properly, so we recommend using an aligner-removal tool called OrthoKey which we offer as part of our essential Invisalign accessories kit.
+Or, if you ate with your aligners in, you could have warped or damaged your trays, and thus they won’t fit properly.
+Warping and damaging can also happen if you don’t remove your aligners properly, so we recommend using a Pul Tool for safe aligner-removal, which we offer as part of our essential Invisalign accessories kit.

 Invisalign Tracking Issues Due to Accelerated Straightening